AydenMQ/Machine_Learning_Models/README.md

 pip install -r requirements.txt
 ```

-Create a `requirements.txt` file with the following content:
+Download the `requirements.txt` file.
+If not, create a `requirements.txt` file with the following content:

 ```text
 pandas==2.2.2